Edoniah21/Resi-FIT-App/README.md

 			- Launch new website using Wix
 			- Customize layout to generally align with longer term design of site (contact page, about page, placeholders for sprint work, etc.)
 			- Add information to website from Github README to flesh out website
 		- Create a section on the resources page that will house the links financial information and documents.
 Title the section "Financial Document Resources".
-Ensure the links are working.
 - As an Educator, I want to have access to different strategies a service member/student can use to protect their money in a financial downturn in a simplistic teachable format. - 1 story point
 	- Developer Task
 		- Create a section on the resources page titled "Protective Strategies" or something of the like that will have the links to the materials describing the strategies.
 - As a service member/student, I want to be able to click on links that lead me to trustworthy and educational financial materials - 1 story point
 	- Developer Task
 		- Create a section on the resources page that will have links to this broader category of information.
 Title it "Educational Sources".
+		- - Test Usable Links and Library of Financial Information

 ## Kanban Board Link:
-- Our Kanban Board is a YouTrack kanban board.
+- Our Kanban Board is a YouTrack Kanban board.
 To organize things in some sort of logical manner, we utilitized the "swimlane" feature which is essentially a grouping mechanism for an "epic".
-In this case, the "epic" is the user story and the card types are one user story card and multiple task cards which symbolize developer tasks.
+In this case, the "epic" is the user story and the cards in the swimlane are one user story card and multiple task cards which symbolize developer tasks.
 The task cards are linked to the user story card as a way of showing logical ordering of what cards are associated with each other.
 The user story card will always be at the top of the "done" section with the tasks below it to further signify that the tasks are subitems of the user story.
 In this sprint, we pulled three user stories into our sprint backlog and thus we have three swim lanes on our Kanban board, one for each user story and it's associated tasks.

 **Sprint Kanban Board Link:**
 <a href="https://team-resi-fit.youtrack.cloud/agiles/131-3/current">Kanban!</a>